 Communications Services are provided for the convenience and efficiency of users in the course and scope of performing their duties for the College.
 Although they sometimes may be intended to be confidential, all communications may become subject to discovery in a civil or criminal proceeding, or to disclosure in response to a valid request for documents under the Ohio Public Records Act.
 The contents of electronic communications (e-mail, fax, computer files, etc.) and voice mail messages may have the same status as paper records.

 The following types of messages are strictly prohibited:

 - Messages with content that violates state, federal, or other public law, such as pornography, wire fraud, or copyright violation.

 - Messages that intentionally spread computer viruses or other harmful content.

 - Messages with threatening, harassing, abusive, vulgar, lewd, racially offensive, defamatory, or indecent content.

 - Messages involving commercial transactions, chain letters, or solicitations and distributions that are not related to Cincinnati State.

 College-wide Message Distribution

-In the event a student, employee, or system administrator wishes to use Cincinnati State communications services for distribution of a College-wide message, said message must be approved in advance by the Human Resources Department and/or the Marketing and Communications Department at the highest level that represents the audience to which the information will be sent.
+In the event an employee (other than system administrators) wishes to use Cincinnati State communications services for distribution of a Cincinnati State-wide message, said message must be approved in advance by the Human Resources Department and/or the Marketing & Communications Department of the highest level that represents the audience to which the information will be sent.